tomcam/guten1.github.io/docs/tutorial.md

 ![Updated homepage using Hyde theme](images/gutenberg-hyde-theme-second-article.png)

+## The Hyde theme orders pages by date and time

+Note

 ## TODO

 * maybe show directory tree with eqch new piece of content
 * Mention that articles using page.html template need particular front matter and that filename doesn't matter
+* Explain how title works

 # Reference